 Neural Networks work as a visual guide for data evolution strategies which are a highly scalable alternative for deep reinforcement learning.
 Deep neural networks are fed through raw data; which learns to identify the object on which it is trained or “being trained”.
 From an architectural point of view, artificial neural networks have three components.

 - Model Topology (Connections) – To describes the layers of neurons and the structure of the connections between them.

 - Activation Function (Transfer Function) – Function to be used by artificial neurons.

 - Learning Algorithm – To find the ideal values of the weights.

 Each “neuron” is a relatively simple element e.g. summing its inputs and applying a threshold to the result, to decide the output of that “neuron”.
 Deep Neural Networks are the first family of algorithms within machine learning that do not require manual feature engineering, rather, they learn on their own by processing and learning the high-level features from raw data.

 The data thrown into the neural network reveal some pattern (hopefully).
-On the downside, neural network works like a complete mystery/black box.
+On the downside, the neural network works as a complete mystery/black box.
 The neural network can find patterns in data but how and why it exists, never tells this secrete so because it can’t explain such matter thus we need a data scientist to do this job.

 Neural Network Working

 Deep Learning uses neural networks to create its foundation of working model architecture.
 A neural network which took the idea of the human brain working for its basic working model has its basic unit a neuron.
 Like the human brain artificial neural network mimic the similar information processing model i.e.:

 - Like brain sees some pictures through eyes and combine the feature of the picture, similarly, the neural network takes input as linear combinations through input neurons and combines it for processing.